 When their application for Pre-certification is accepted by the Program for review, Project Managers shall submit an application deposit.
-The deposit varies with the size of the project.
+The deposit varies with the size of the Project.
 The ability to receive a deposit refund is dependent on how far the Project progresses through the Pre-certification and Certification processes.

-- 100 percent of the deposit shall be refunded to the Project Manager if the project is cancelled or withdrawn before becoming pre-certified if a lottery is conducted to allocate program capacity, a Project is not granted capacity in the lottery, and the Project Manager chooses to withdraw the application rather than be added to a waitlist. - 50 percent of the deposit shall be refunded to the Project Manager if the Project is cancelled after pre-certification and before certification. - 0 percent of the deposit shall be refunded to the Project Manager if the project is certified.
+- 100 percent of the deposit shall be refunded to the Project Manager if the Project is cancelled or withdrawn before becoming Pre-certified. - 50 percent of the deposit shall be refunded to the Project Manager if the Project is cancelled after Pre-certification and before, Certification. - 0 percent of the deposit shall be refunded to the Project Manager if the Project is Certified.